Wminpiou Gontran WALÈ SOMÉ, BURKINA FASO

 “The more aware a society becomes of conflict resolution methods, the less it will need to rely on a violent system of retribution.”

-Mr. Wminpiou Gontran Walè Some has a degree in economic, social and cultural law from the Collège Universitaire Henry Dunant in Geneva, a certificate in International Criminal Law and is a graduate of the Ecole Nationale d’Administration et de Magistrature.
+Mr. Wminpiou Gontran Walè Some holds a degree in economic, social, and cultural law from the Collège Universitaire Henry Dunant in Geneva, a certificate in International Criminal Law, and is a graduate of the École Nationale d’Administration et de Magistrature.
 He has participated in numerous seminars on the rights of refugees and litigation practices and is a professor at the University of Bobo-Dioulasso.
-Today, Gontran is a member of the Management Council for Legal Aid Funding in the Court of Appeal in Bobo-Dioulasso and a judge at the Tribunal de Grande Instance in Bobo-Dioulasso.
+Currently, Gontran is a member of the Management Council for Legal Aid Funding in the Court of Appeal in Bobo-Dioulasso and a judge at the Tribunal de Grande Instance in Bobo-Dioulasso.

-The challenge: Some of the central challenges Gontran is tackling is the limited application of the rule of law, the inefficiency of penitentiary and prison policies, and poor living conditions in prisons.
+Some of the challenges that Gontran tackled are the limited application of the rule of law, the inefficiency of penitentiary and prison policies, and poor living conditions in prisons in Burkina Faso.
 These circumstances do not allow respect for human dignity.
-Thus, the objective of the project Joining by Justice is to put in place a mediation process as a basis for discussion directly after arrest and as a tool for conflict resolution.

 Photo Wole Some